googlefonts/oxidize/README.md

 We will _prefer_ to:

 * Make incremental progress, with each milestone being used in production, rather than spend years with parallel increasingly divergent implementations.
-* Test the Rust implementation against the non-Rust implementation
+* Test the Rust implementation against the non-Rust implementation for both correctness and performance
    * This has been very successful to enable replacement of Python subsetting with hb-subset
 * Fail-fast, if rebuilding in Rust is infeasible we would like to know ASAP
    * Given the results of projects like piet-gpu and swash we currently believe the effort very feasible